Minerva: A File-Based Ransomware Detector: : A File-Based Ransomware Detector

 \subsubsection{Evading File Read and Write Ratios Features.}

-The two features file read and file write ratios describe respectively the percentage of the file that is read and written in a time window.
-The only way an adaptive ransomware could alter these features is by slowing down its encryption activity so that only a small percentage of the file is read/written in a time window.
-This is problematic for ransomware, as its goal is to encrypt as many files as possible as quickly as possible before it is eventually detected.
-If the ransomware were to slow down the encryption process too much, it would become ineffective~\cite{kirda_unveil,kirda_redemption}.
-Moreover, the tiered architecture of \name is designed to detect this family of adaptive attacks: ransomware may slightly slow down its activity, causing some read/write operations to occur in successive windows for the lower-tier classifiers.
-However, the higher-tier classifiers of \name will still detect the malicious activity even if the ransomware slows down its operations in reading and writing files entirely.
+The file read and file write ratio features are directly correlated to the encryption speed of ransomware.
+The only method adaptive ransomware can adopt to alter these features is slowing down its encryption activity, leading to only a small portion of the file being read/written within a time window.
+However, this poses a significant challenge for ransomware, as its primary objective is to encrypt as many files as swiftly as possible before detection.
+If the ransomware were to slow down the encryption process excessively, it would render itself ineffective~\cite{kirda_unveil,kirda_redemption}.

+We demonstrate in Section~\ref{sec:adaptive_eval} that, due to its tiered architecture, \name effectively detects this family of adaptive ransomware, even when it employs substantial slowdowns of up to $80\%$.